simoninns/SmallyMouse2/README.md

 ## Synopsis

-SmallyMouse2 is the AT90USB1287 firmware source code for the SmallyMouse2 project.
+SmallyMouse2 is the AT90USB1287 firmware source code and KiCAD schematic/PCB design for the SmallyMouse2 project.

 ## Motivation